 Through examination you show that you have fulfilled a course's intended learning outcomes, for example through an exam or project task.
-Here you can read bout how to register for an exam, the different types of examinations and the rules that apply.
+Here you can read bout how to register for an exam, where to find information about your course's examination, the different types of examinations and the rules that apply.

 Mandatory registration for exams